akshatc/WP-Remote-WordPress-Plugin/readme.txt

 * Improved durability of backups where the backup process can take more than 90 seconds.
 * New API support for posts, comments, and fixed support for users (oops).
-* Reporting and update integration with plugins that support ManageWP's API implementation.
+* Reporting and update integration with premium plugins that support ManageWP's API implementation.
 * Plugin, theme, and core updates now respect the `DISALLOW_FILE_MODS` constant.

 #### 2.6.7 (27 October 2013)